raspberrypi/documentation/raspbian/applications/camera.md

 Set an effect to be applied to the image:

-- none		No effect (default)
+- None: no effect (default)
-- negative	Invert the image colours
+- Negative: invert the image colours
-- solarise	Solarise the image
+- Solarise: solarise the image
-- posterise	Posterise the image
+- Posterise: posterise the image
-- whiteboard	Whiteboard effect
+- Whiteboard: whiteboard effect
-- blackboard	Blackboard effect
+- Blackboard: blackboard effect
-- sketch	Sketch effect
+- Sketch: sketch effect
-- denoise	Denoise the image
+- Denoise: denoise the image
-- emboss	Emboss the image
+- Emboss: emboss the image
-- oilpaint	Oil paint effect
+- Oilpaint: oil paint effect
-- hatch		Hatch sketch effect
+- Hatch: hatch sketch effect
-- gpen		Graphite sketch effect
+- Gpen: graphite sketch effect
-- pastel	Pastel effect
+- Pastel: pastel effect
-- watercolour	Watercolour effect
+- Watercolour: watercolour effect
-- film		Film grain effect
+- Film: film grain effect
-- blur		Blur the image
+- Blur: blur the image
-- saturation	Colour saturate the image
+- Saturation: colour saturate the image
-- colourswap	Not fully implemented
+- Colourswap: not fully implemented
-- washedout	Not fully implemented
+- Washedout: not fully implemented
-- colourpoint	Not fully implemented
+- Colourpoint: not fully implemented
-- colourbalance	Not fully implemented
+- Colourbalance: not fully implemented
-- cartoon	Not fully implemented
+- Cartoon: not fully implemented

 Note that not all of these settings may be available in all circumstances.